rsmp-nordic/rsmp_sxl_vms/docs/pages/component_types.md

 - read bit depth
 - set image

 ## HTML display
-Used for displaying content with advanced layout or dynamic content.
-Javascrip can be used to handle dynamic aspeects, e.g. fetch data from APIs and update content.
+Used for displaying dynamic content using JavaScript, e.g. by fetching data from APIs and updating content.
+However, there is no user input.

-HTML is a flexible solutions for complex or dynamic content, or when you want control over layout.
-An HTML display would typically run a browswer in full-screen kiosk mode with no user input.

-RSMP is used to control what page is loaded, and whether the display is on or off.
+RSMP is used to control what HTML is shown, and whether the display is on or off.

-There is no user input.

 The HTML source be be send directly, or fetched from an URL.

 ### Interface